How to Start Your Own Online Magazine in 2025

 When most people think of a magazine, they think of good old-fashioned subscription-based magazines.
 The goal is simply to generate revenue through subscriptions and/or advertising.
 Of course, for this to be a feasible goal, you need high-quality content that people are willing to pay for and a good digital marketing strategy.

-More and more publishers offer "freemium" models — that is, they offer some of their content for free but then require a subscription for full access.
+More and more publishers offer "freemium" models — that is, they offer some of their content for free but then require a subscription for unlimited access to all of their content.
 National Geographic, for example, offers plenty of free articles on their website and in their native app, but if you want the full experience or access to past editions, you must subscribe.

 Many online magazines, such as The Economist and FastCo, offer their digital edition for free if you are also subscribed to their print edition.
 Others, like Extra Crunch from TechCrunch offer only an online edition.